IncentivioInc/react-coding-challenges/README.md

 ## How do I submit my solutions?

 1. [Duplicate this repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/duplicating-a-repository). **Please make your repo private so that others cannot view it, and hence, your solutions**.
+    - A final step not mentioned in the linked doc is you should clone the new repo you created.
+Do not attempt to work off of the "bare" clone.
+This one should be deleted as the docs suggest
 2. For each coding challenge in this repo (e.g. _rocket-ship_), create a separate branch for your solution.
 So, one of your branches might be named **rocket-ship-solution**
     - Please note that some of these challenges can have multiple solutions.
 If you would like to submit more than one solution, simply create another branch (e.g. **rocket-ship-solution-1** and **rocket-ship-solution-2**).
 Multiple solutions are _optional_.

 3. When you're satisfied with your solutions, invite me [bobmccracken](https://github.com/bobmccracken) as a collaborator on your fork.
 See [inviting-collaborators-to-a-personal-repository](https://docs.github.com/en/github/setting-up-and-managing-your-github-user-account/inviting-collaborators-to-a-personal-repository)